-Predictors of injury-related and non-injury-related mortality among veterans with alcohol use disorders.
+Predictors of injury-related and non-injury-related mortality among veterans with alcohol use disorders

 To describe the association between alcohol use disorders (AUDs) and mortality and to examine risk factors for and all-cause, injury-related and non-injury-related mortality among those diagnosed with an AUD.

 Department of Veterans Affairs, Veterans Health Administration (VHA).